 Welcome!
 Please join us for our new member breakfast where you’ll meet our board and learn how to navigate the member portal, create a business narrative for your profile, register for events, and how to serve on committees or on the board of directors.

 The Women’s Chamber Foundation awarded a record number of scholarships in 2017.
 Every year the Foundation raises funds to support scholarships for deserving women and girls who aspire to achieve economic success through higher education.

 New Member Spotlight

-Patricia A. Forde, MA, RN, brings a unique combination of experience and expertise to her work promoting the vitality, resilience, productivity and creativity of individuals and organizations.
+Patricia A. Forde, MA, RN, founder of the MindHealingSM Institute, brings a unique combination of experience and expertise to her work promoting the vitality, resilience, productivity and creativity of individuals and organizations.
 While enjoying a career with several Fortune 500 retail corporations, Pat was confronted with a series of tragedies in her own family, which added the role of caregiver to her already busy schedule as executive and mother.
 In response, she developed a successful business developing and selling adaptive clothing and equipment for persons with disabilities and their caregivers.

 The Alliance for Eating Disorders Awareness is a national non-profit organization dedicated to providing programs and activities aimed at outreach, education, early intervention, and advocacy for all eating disorders.

 Founded in October 2000, The Alliance has worked tirelessly to raise awareness; eliminate secrecy and stigma; promote access to care; and support those susceptible to, currently struggling with, and recovered from eating disorders.
 We create a bridge for those needing and seeking help by connecting people with resources to assist them in recovery.